Akhilprakashdeveloper/Akhilprakashdeveloper/README.md

 I'm
 Full Stack Solution Architect
 The crossover between design and programming has always been of interest to me.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs),front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX),database(MongoDB,Mysql).
+I have a wide range of skills that include back-end development using open source technologies (NodeJs),front-end development (React,HTML5, CSS3, Javascript, Responsive, UX),database(MongoDB,Mysql).

 ![Visitor Count](https://profile-counter.glitch.me/akhilprakashdeveloper/count.svg)